 Chants to honor six seniors before Saturday's game against High Point

-Paul Hogan is entering his fourth year as Coastal Carolina's head women's soccer coach.
+Paul Hogan is in his fourth year as Coastal Carolina's head women's soccer coach.

-In 2013, Hogan guided Coastal to a 10-8-2 record and its second straight 10-win season, marking the program's first consecutive double-digit victory campaigns since 2008.
-The Chanticleers tied for fourth in the Big South and, along the way, ended Radford's 19-game regular-season conference unbeaten streak with a 1-0 victory on October 23.
-It was the second straight season in which Coastal handed the league's eventual regular-season champion its lone league defeat.
-The squad also set a new CCU record with 11 shutouts in the their 20 games, while allowing just 15 goals to establish a new program mark for the second year in a row.
+In 2013, Hogan guided Coastal to a 10-8-2 record, giving the Chanticleers consecutive double-digit victory campaigns for the first time since 2008.
+The Chanticleers tied for fourth in the Big South, along the way ending Radford's 19-game regular-season conference unbeaten streak with a 1-0 victory on October 23.
+The squad also set a new CCU record with 11 shutouts in their 20 games, while allowing just 15 total goals to establish a new program mark for the second year in a row.
 Seven Chants earned All-Big South honors, including a total of four on the first and second team, tied for most in the conference.

 Prior to the start of the season, Hogan served as a member of the USYSA Region III Olympic Development staff during the summer.

 Coastal made a dramatic improvement under Hogan during his second season in 2012, notching eight more victories than the previous year.
 The Chanticleers finished 10-9 overall and went 7-4 in Big South play, including a perfect 5-0 mark at home in which it outscored its opponents 12-1 and knocked off three teams who were in first place at the time.
 The Chants decreased their goals allowed from 40 in 2011 to a school-record 20 and posted eight shutouts, the second-most in school history while surrendering the fewest shots of any Big South team.
 Hogan coached three Chants to All-Big South honors, including Fia Jonsson, who was tabbed the league's Freshman of the Year.